Meet our Champions

 Rebee Penrice-Randal (University of Liverpool, UK)

-Dr Rebee Penrice-Randal is a molecular virologist with a particular interest in RNA sequencing and bioinformatics.
-Rebee conducted postdoctoral research in molecular virology and informatics in the Hiscox Laboratory, University of Liverpool, UK, where they also obtained their PhD.
-In 2022, Rebee joined start-up company TopMD Precision Medicine, to utilise their expertise and knowledge in the field of precision medicine.
-Rebee is passionate about facilitating conversations about LGBTQ+, neurodiversity and EDI in STEM.
+I am a molecular virologist with a particular interest in RNA sequencing and bioinformatics.
+I conducted postdoctoral research in molecular virology and informatics in the Hiscox Laboratory, University of Liverpool, UK, where I also obtained my PhD.
+In 2022, I joined start-up company TopMD Precision Medicine, to utilise their expertise and knowledge in the field of precision medicine.
+I am passionate about facilitating conversations about LGBTQ+, neurodiversity and EDI in STEM.

 -